GM862001/F_DBSCAN/README.md

 # F_DBSCAN
 ## Horizontal and Vertical Federated Versions of DBSCAN
 ### About
-This my Bachelor Thesis project (3 CFU).
+This my Bachelor Thesis project.
 The project consists of the implementation of a horizontal and a vertical federated versions of DBSCAN.
 The project is introduced in the file `Presentazione.pdf` (written in Italian) and fully described in the file `Federated DBSCAN.pdf`.
 #### How to Run the Project